Amazon is not nearly as strict as Google AdSense, but it doesn’t hurt to make sure your website is in compliance with Amazon’s terms of services.

 As mentioned above, Amazon follows a very basic principle.
 Your website needs to add valuable information to the product description, simply copying the original product description along with the original images, is a big no no.

 A way around this, is to use a content spinner for the amazon product descriptions.
-Additionally you need to write your own product reviews for each product.
+Additionally it helps to to write your own product reviews for each product, or use a content spinner for reviews as well.

 - Don’t Copy Amazon Reviews